paulitab/CS506-Final-Project/README.md

 - **Hyperparameter Tuning** with class balancing significantly improved performance for minority classes, addressing the challenge of data imbalance effectively.
 - The combination of optimized features (resume length, semantic embeddings, and category-specific word counts) and a well-tuned Logistic Regression model provided a robust solution for resume category classification.

+### **Conclusion**
+In conclusion, we successfully identified and compared career paths across various industries, uncovering similarities and differences among the job categories to build an accurate predictive model.
+Our machine learning model effectively predicts which of the 24 job categories a specific resume is most likely aligned with, providing insights into the industry or job that best suits the individual based on the features we engineered.
+We demonstrated how resumes can be analyzed to create meaningful features, enabling the model to distinguish between similar/different job categories effectively.

+Additionally, we addressed data imbalances in categories like BPO, resulting in significant improvements in both accuracy and F1-score compared to our initial methods.
+By using balanced weights in the logistic regression classifier, we applied the inverse of the proportion as weights, enhancing the model's performance.

 ## Analysis of Visualizations
 **Note: Most of these visualizations are interactive so please look at jupyter notebook to see the interactive.